mikemayer67/BentWinter2025/README.md

 4. "And now for something completely different."
 Noting that there wasn't much of a time difference between C and C++, I went back to C++ for all the convenience it brings relative to pure C.   **BUT**, I did a major rethink about how to go about solving it.
 There is plenty of commentary in the file itself, so I won't repeat it here.
-Bottom line is that I stopped focusing on strings of digits and switched to focusing on bits (*a single unsigned 64 bit integger is more than sufficient to hold 1 quadrillion*).
+Bottom line is that I stopped focusing on strings of digits and switched to focusing on bits (*a single unsigned 64 bit integer is more than sufficient to hold 1 quadrillion*).
 Also I came up with a pseudo-turing machine for generating the palindromes without needing to consider the digits themselves.